 - Are great if you have a 40 and under audience

-While Twitter is not Facebook in terms of size (330,000 monthly Twitter users), it is still an amazing opportunity for creating engaging customer referrals.
+While Twitter is not Facebook in terms of size (330,000 monthly Twitter users), it is still an amazing opportunity for boosting customer engagement through referrals.

 Since Twitter is the original creator of the hashtag, that tool can be used to your referral program’s advantage.
-Simply add a branded hashtag to your default share message and every time a referral is shared, you are generating a buzz around your tag.
+Simply add a branded hashtag to your default share message and generate a buzz around your tag every time a referral is shared.

 Hashtags are also helpful because they allow you and potential customers to see how many times your referral links are being shared.
-People like what others like - it’s called social proof!
+The more times it’s shared, the more people will trust that what your members are recommending is what they’re looking for.
+After all, people like what others like — it’s called social proof!

-Like Facebook, Twitter is a very visual channel.
-Be sure to customize a visual to accompany your link when it is tweeted out.
+Finally, like Facebook, Twitter is a very visual channel.
+Customizing a visual to accompany your links when they’re tweeted will go a long way to making this type of customer engagement even more beneficial for the success of your referral program.
 Again, this can be done by changing the page metadata, or in the sharing options section of your Smile.io program.

 - Has the ability to trend on a hashtag